-All staff recognise that children who experience domestic abuse, including intimate partner abuse, can suffer long lasting emotional and psychological effects.
+All staff recognise that children who experience domestic abuse, including intimate partner abuse (referred to in Keeping Children Safe in Education (2022) as teenage relationship abuse), can suffer long lasting emotional and psychological effects.
 They recognise that some groups of children may be at potentially greater risk of harm.
 Any concerns will be reported using the school's safeguarding procedures.